On average, you talk at a speed of 150 words per minute.

 This means thinking about what your target audience want to get out of their voice search (the result) and ensuring that your content meets that need.

 Find out more in our LSI Keywords Guide.

 Voice Searches: The Final Word

-Yes, voice searches are growing…
+Yes, voice searches are growing, but guess what?

-You’ll understand the technology a whole heap better if you actually use it.
+You will understand the technology a whole heap better if you actually use it.

 Get to grips with voice search SEO before it takes over written searches and becomes integrated and improved in other tech!